 Retinoids can be found in animal products, such as:

 - beef liver

-- dairy products, such as milk, butter, and cheddar cheese
+- dairy products, including milk, butter, and cheese

 - cod liver oil

 Carotenoids can be found in plant products, such as: